-The next few years, things just grew more and more tense.
+Over the next few years, things just grew tenser and tenser.
 During that whole time, we still celebrated Juneteenth.
-More Black celebrities were talking about it; I saw Usher wear a shirt on stage X-ing out the Fourth of July and underlining Juneteenth….
+More Black celebrities were talking about it.
+I saw Usher wear a shirt on stage x-ing out the Fourth of July and underlining Juneteenth….
 Cool.
 I look up and folks in California are explaining to the internet the importance of Juneteenth.

 I couldn’t deny that, nor could I separate how humans use trends in horrible situations to feel better about what we feel we can’t control.
 I’d be lying if I said that didn’t sit at the top of my thought process when bringing up Juneteenth with certain people.